cbfreeman/Wordpress-Theme/readme.txt

 Menus.
 Navigate to "Appearance" -> "Menus" to set it up.

 Featured Project. a special section to be used for the content of the featured content slider.
 Navigate to "Featured Project" -> "Add new Feature Project".
 All featured images added will be part of the front-page slider.
-After all is done, there is just one final step - specific for this theme…
+After all is done, there is just one final step - specific for this themeâ€¦

 Custom Header.
 To add the sitewide image that shows up at the top left of ALL pages.
 Navigate to "Appearance" -> "Header" -> upload your image.